 The Quick Guide is a subjective appraisal by West Coast Surf Shop of the surfing conditions at Porth Neigwl (Hells Mouth).
 It is based on surface conditions more than wave size because, in our opinion, a clean waist high wave is far better than a wind ravaged overhead one.
 It does not reflect conditions on other beaches which could be perfect while Porth Neigwl is Poor.
 There are 3 quick descriptions: Good, Fair, and Poor.
-Good surf could be anything from knee high to well overhead so there may be times when beginners and less confident surfers may still need to look elsewhere on the Peninsula for suitable waves.
+Good surf could be anything from knee high to well overhead so there may be times when beginners and less confident surfers still need to look elsewhere on the Peninsula for suitable waves.

-We are closed on New Years Day.
-Opening Times: We are open every day 10.00 - 5.00 except Sunday 11.00 - 4.30 and we are closed on Wednesday outside school holidays.
+Opening Times: We are open every day 10.00 - 4.30 (5.00 in Summer) except Sunday 11.00 - 4.30 and we are closed on Wednesday outside school holidays.
 During good surf we may be a little late in.
 Call us if unsure 01758 713067